 Pi Alpha Alpha is the National Honor Society for Public Affairs and Administration.
 Membership is restricted to those students who have obtained a minimum GPA of 3.7.
 Master degree students must have completed at least fifty percent (50%) of the required course work (a minimum of 18 semester hours or 27 quarter hours).

-Those individuals who have demonstrated excellence in their MBA, MSFA, MSOD, MPA and MSIS coursework are acknowledged by their placement on the Dean's List.
-This designation receives permanent record on transcripts.
-Students are eligible for the Dean’s List upon fulfilling the following requirements: current and cumulative GPA of 3.7, completed at least six credits for MNA, MPA, MSIS and MSOD students or eight credits for MBA students in the semester under consideration, and are members of the top 10% of each individual program.
+Those individuals in the MBA, MSFA, MSOD, MPA, MNA, MSIS or MSAN programs who have demonstrated excellence in their coursework are acknowledged by their placement on the Dean's List.
+This designation is recorded on the student’s transcript each semester a student is awarded the distinction.
+Students are eligible for the Dean's List upon fulfilling the following requirements: semester GPA in the top 10% of each individual program or at least a 3.7, with a minimum cumulative 3.7 GPA.
+Students must have completed at least six (6) credits for MNA, MPA, MSIS and MSOD, or eight credits for MSFA, MSAN and MBA in the semester under consideration.

 Statement of Responsibilities and Standards of Conduct

 In developing responsible student conduct, disciplinary proceedings play a role secondary to counseling, guidance and admonition.
 At the same time, the University of San Francisco has a duty, and the corollary disciplinary powers, to protect its educational purpose through the setting of standards of scholarship and of conduct for the students who attend the University and through the regulation of the use of institutional facilities.
 Consistent with that purpose, reasonable efforts will be made to foster the personal, educational, and social development of those students who are held accountable for violations of University regulations.
 As a Jesuit institution, USF is committed to being a community that facilitates the holistic development of its members.